-Compensation Committee Discretion - The Compensation Committee oversees the governance of the executive compensation program, and taking into consideration performance objectives and achievements, has the discretion to determine whether to award annual performance bonuses.
-Page 25 Benchmarking to a Peer Group - The Compensation Committee selects a comparator peer group based on objective criteria to develop benchmarks for the Company's compensation practices.
-Page 19 Balanced Approach to Compensation - The Company believes in a balanced approach to compensation, with base salary, bonus and long-term compensation representing 15%, 18%, and 67%, respectively of total CEO compensation in 2021.
-Page 20 Annual Bonus Tied to Performance - The Company ties annual bonuses and incentive payments to the achievement of performance objectives.
-Page 20 Pay-for-Performance - The Company strongly aligns total compensation with shareholder return.
-Page 20 Long-Term Compensation - Long-term compensation comprises a majority of compensation and is designed to reward achievements in long-term strategic objectives.
-Page 23 Clawback Policy - The Company has adopted a clawback policy with respect to executive compensation.
+Compensation Committee Oversight and Authority - The Compensation Committee oversees the governance of the executive compensation program, including establishing the compensation philosophy and Peer Group, reviewing the competitiveness of the executive compensation plans, establishing performance criteria and reviewing the Company's performance against the criteria when determining award payouts.
+While the Company's compensation programs are formulaic and tied to performance, the Compensation Committee also has the discretion to adjust calculated payouts including if a performance bonus is awarded at all.
+Page 24 Benchmarking to a Peer Group - The Compensation Committee selects a comparator peer group based on objective criteria to develop benchmarks for the Company's compensation practices.
+Page 20 Balanced Approach to Compensation - The Company believes in a balanced approach to compensation, with base salary, bonus and long-term compensation representing 44%, 23%, and 33%, respectively of total CEO compensation in 2022.
+Page 21 Annual Bonus Tied to Performance - The Company ties annual bonuses and incentive payments to the achievement of performance objectives.
+Page 21 Pay-for-Performance - The Company strongly aligns total compensation with shareholder return.
+Page 21 Long-Term Compensation - Long-term equity based compensation comprises of the majority of the executive's total compensation opportunity and it is designed to reward achievements against long-term strategic objectives that create shareholder value.
+Page 20 Clawback Policy - The Company has adopted a clawback policy with respect to executive compensation.
 Page 25 Risk Management - The Compensation Committee identifies, reviews and assesses risks associated with compensation practices.
-Page 25 Independent Advice - The Company engages third-party compensation consultants to provide advice on the appropriateness and competitiveness of its compensation program.
-Page 24 Employment Agreements - The Company has entered into employment agreements with all of its senior executives.
-Page 29 "Double Trigger" Change of Control Severance - Gold Royalty has entered into employment agreements with senior executives that will become effective in January 2022, under which severance payments to senior executives are only triggered upon both a change of control of Gold Royalty and the termination of the senior executive.
-Page 32 Benefits and Perquisites - Senior executive officers are entitled to benefits and perquisites as part of their compensation package.
-Page 18
+Risk is also managed through equity awards vesting over time, performance criteria selection for purposes of evaluating the short-term incentive plan, defining threshold and maximum payouts under the short-term incentive plan.
+Page 26 Independent Advice - The Company engages third-party compensation consultants to provide advice on the appropriateness and competitiveness of its compensation program.
+Page 25 Employment Agreements - The Company has entered into employment agreements with all of its senior executives.
+Page 29 "Double Trigger" Change of Control Severance - Gold Royalty has entered into employment agreements with senior executives under which severance payments to senior executives are only triggered upon both a change of control of Gold Royalty and the termination of the senior executive.
+Page 31 Benefits and Perquisites - Senior executive officers are entitled to benefits and perquisites as part of their compensation package.
+Page 19

-2021 Corporate Governance at a Glance
+2022 Corporate Governance at a Glance